SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    If *t*'s evaluation fails, the function returns -1 and leaves *\*val* unchanged.

-From the tag and id stored in *\*val*, the following functions provide more more information about the node and give access to the node's value (if it is a leaf node) or to its children (if it is not a leaf node).
+The following functions provide more information about the node and give access the node's value (if it is a leaf node) or to its children (if it is not a leaf node).

 .. c:function:: int32_t yices_val_is_int32(model_t *mdl, const yval_t *v)